msteffan/fundamentals/01_know_your_computer/03_typeform_commands.md

   - [ ] Show you the contents of the directory you are in
   - [ ] Navigate to a directory
   - [ ] Create a directory
-  - [x] Show you what directory you are in
+  - [x] Tell you what directory you are in

 > Try again!